Ro-Cab/Active-Directory-Lab/README.md

 Created a new Organizational Unit called “MyAdmins.”
 Inside it, created a user (a-rcabral) and set its password to Password123!.
 Added this user to the Domain Admins group.
-Logged out of the Administrator account and log back in using your new domain admin credentials.
+Logged out of the Administrator account and logged back in using the newly created domain admin credentials.

 <img width="975" height="615" alt="image" src="https://github.com/user-attachments/assets/a5162a49-5c0d-4d9d-a3bd-2abc752e57dc" />